 A study published in the Journal of Women's Health in 1998 reported 200 milligrams of magnesium oxide administered daily for two menstrual cycles notably reduced premenstrual water retention in the second month of taking supplementation.

-The Mayo Clinic recommends taking 200 mg of magnesium supplements two to three times a day to get relief from water retention.
+The Mayo Clinic recommends taking no more than 350 mg of magnesium supplements per day to get relief from water retention.
 Women suffering from kidney or heart disease should avoid taking magnesium supplementation.